gnosis/GECO/README.md

 * Why you think you should receive funds
 * Whether you’ve applied for other sources of funding and, if so, which ones

-Check out our template here
+Check out our template [here](https://github.com/gnosis/Gnosis-Ecosystem-Fund/blob/master/Proposals/ProposalGuideline.md)!

 ### Others:
 The Intellectual Property of your projects will be owned by you, and you are responsible for hosting, maintaining and the compliance of your project.